spencertipping/nfu/postgres.md

 - `--psql table 'schema' 'query'`: Create `table` with `schema`, load it up from stdin, export SQL `query` results as TSV to stdout, and delete `table`.
-- `--psqlinto table 'schema'`: Create `table` with `schema`, load it up from stdin, and print table name.
+- `--psqlinto table 'schema'`: Create `table` with `schema`, load it up from stdin, and print a pseudofile that will read the data.

 `--psql` is useful when you want to use postgres as a temporary workspace, whereas `--psqlinto` leaves the table around for later use.